Do you have a velcro dog?

 While some dogs follow their owners everywhere they go out of sheer love, sometimes the reason why dogs stick to their owners like velcro is because of anxiety.
 Is your dog afraid to let you out of their sight?

 Some Dogs Are Bred To Be Velcro Dogs

-Your Dog Follows You Due To Reinforcement
+Your Dog Might Follow You Due To Reinforcement

-Once your doggo knows that you are a provider of all things great, it is natural for them to follow you everywhere in hopes of receiving some of this positive reinforcement.
+Once your doggo knows that you are a provider of all things great, it’s natural for them to follow you everywhere in hopes of receiving some of this positive reinforcement.

 There Are Benefits To Your Dog Following You

 Studies have shown time and time again that having a dog around greatly reduces human stress and helps stave off depression.
 There are health benefits for your dog, too; by being around someone who loves them as much as you do, their stress levels are lowered.

 When Following Becomes A Problem

-If your dog follows you and only you and refuses to interact with other humans, this is a sign of high anxiety in your dog.
-They may cry or pace anxiously if you – their one human – is not in their sight.
+If your dog follows you–and only you–and refuses to interact with other humans, this can be a sign of high anxiety in your dog.
+They may cry or pace anxiously if you, their one human, is not in their sight.

 Socialize Your Dog With Other Humans

-Let your dog bond with other people in your home by having the other person feed, play with, train, or walk your dog.
+Let your dog bond with the other people in your home by having another person feed, play with, train, or walk your dog.

 Shut the door when you use the restroom or enter another room, and then return again in a short period of time.
-Slowly but surely, your dog will learn that just because they cannot see you doesn’t mean you are gone forever.
+Slowly but surely, your dog will learn that just because they cannot see you doesn’t mean you’re gone forever.

-Do Not Reward Whining Or Other Destructive Behaviors
+Don’t Reward Whining Or Other Destructive Behaviors

 If you leave the room and your dog starts crying, do not run back to them to console them.
-This is simply teaching your dog that if he whines/scratches/uses another negative attention seeking behavior, they will get what they want.
-Do not reward the behavior.
+This is simply teaching your dog that if they whine, scratch, or use another unwanted, attention-seeking behavior, they will get what they’re begging for.

 Desensitize Your Pup To Your Departure

 If you have an anxious velcro dog, they probably associate the jingle of your keys with your absence.
 Getting rid of these associations will help desensitize your dog to your departures, making every morning you leave for work a lot less stressful.

-Don’t Shower Your Dog With Attention All The Time When You Are Home
+Don’t Shower Your Dog With Attention All The Time

 If All Else Fails, Consult A Behaviorist

-If you have done everything in your power for your pup who is terrified of having you out of their sight, it might be time to call in a trainer or behaviorist.
+If you have done everything in your power for your pup who’s terrified of having you out of their sight, it might be time to call in a trainer or behaviorist.